-The Canadian Broadcasting Corp., quoting "highly placed sources," reported that Esseghaier and Jaser had been under surveillance for more than a year.
-White House spokesman Jay Carney said Tuesday that the FBI worked with its law enforcement counterparts in Canada, its close ally, during the investigation.
+The Canadian Broadcasting Corp., quoting “highly placed sources,” reported that both had been under surveillance for more than a year.

-The terror plot -- which a RCMP official said on condition of anonymity wasn't linked to last week's deadly Boston Marathon bombings -- was in its planning stages and not imminent, Canadian authorities said.
+The terror plot, which a Canadian police official said on condition of anonymity wasn’t linked to last week’s deadly Boston Marathon bombings, was in its planning stages and not imminent.

 Police allege ties to al Qaeda in Iran

 Authorities believe the suspects received “direction and guidance” from elements of al Qaeda in Iran, said James Malizia, assistant commissioner for the Royal Canadian Mounted Police.

 Royal Canadian Mounted Police Assistant Commissioner James Malizia said the men got “support from al Qaeda elements in Iran” to carry out an attack and conspire to murder people in greater Toronto.
 There’s no evidence that Iran’s government was behind the plot, he added.